AJWest22/MS3/README.md

 MongoDB is used for the site as it offers a open source document-orientated database.

-*Structure* The Database has 6 collections described below:
+- *Structure* The Database has 6 collections described below:

-*Books2* This holds the books that are recommended on the site by the site owner and their authors in their correct genre.
+- *Books2* This holds the books that are recommended on the site by the site owner and their authors in their correct genre.

-*genres* is used to connect the dropdown menus' genres on on the homepage to the ones stored in the database.
+- *genres* is used to connect the dropdown menus' genres on on the homepage to the ones stored in the database.

-*genres2* is used in the dropdown menu on the add-review page to connect the genres with the genre field on the form.
-Due to technical difficulties, it wasn't possible to connect the genres collection with the form, so genres2 was created.
-The site was getting errors, and the genres weren't displaying correctly.
+- *genres2* is used in the dropdown menu on the add-review page to connect the genres with the genre field on the form.
+Due to
+- technical difficulties, it wasn't possible to connect the genres collection with the form, so genres2 was created.
+The site was - getting errors, and the genres weren't displaying correctly.

-*improvements* collection holds information submitted from the contact us page, including email address to contact the person with and their feedback.
+- *improvements* collection holds information submitted from the contact us page, including email address to contact the person  - with and their feedback.

-*reviews* collection holds the data submitted through the add a review page, this includes, the genre, the name of the book, the name of the person who submitted it, the author and the review itself.
+- *reviews* collection holds the data submitted through the add a review page, this includes, the genre, the name of the book,
+- the name of the person who submitted it, the author and the review itself.

-*users* holds the information of people who have created accounts to the site.
-Information collected in this collection on the server includes: username, and their password which can't be read using password_hash encryption.
+- *users* holds the information of people who have created accounts to the site.
+Information collected in this collection on the - server includes: username, and their password which can't be read using password_hash encryption.

-PyMongo is currently used to connect the database with the site, as it is simpler to use than other Python frameworks.
+PyMongo is currently used to connect the database with the site, as it is simpler to use than other Python frameworks, and was the one I felt most confident using.

-## **DESIGN**
+## **Design**

 ### Typography
-    The site uses Oswald font (imported from google fonts) and Roboto (also imported from Google fonts).
+- The site uses Oswald font (imported from google fonts) and Roboto (also imported from Google fonts).
 The reason for these two  fonts is they are becoming increasingly popular amongst web designers, and also lift the site a bit.
 For example the header's oswald font creates a bold, dark eye catching effect for the header.
 The nav bar also has a text-shadow applied to it, again using the Materialize CSS framework, ('text-shadow') to help make it stand out and be more readable against the paler blue background.

+### Colors
-### Colors The site uses predominantly blue coloring, and the code used to make it comes from the color classes in the Materialize CSS framework.
+ - The site uses predominantly blue coloring, and the code used to make it comes from the color classes in the Materialize CSS framework.
 The navbar uses the class **blue lighten-4** which has the corresponding hex code of: #bbdefb.
 The dropdown menus uses the Materialize CSS color class of **blue accent-3**, which has the corresponding hexcode of #2979ff.
 The sites coloring is a softer tone and is designed to be simple, as reading books should be a relaxing task.

+### Images
-Images The images used come from pixabay and pexels, and links to the images are used to connect them to their corresponding place on the site.
+- The images used come from pixabay and pexels, and links to the images are used to connect them to their corresponding place on the site.
 They are chosen with the book genres in mind, so Game of Thrones and Harry Potter for fantasy, and images of dystopian cities for Sci-Fi.

-**CODE FEATURES**
+## **Code Features**

 Several code features include the if statements, that are used to display and hide certain webpages, for example the edit_review page cannot be seen unless a user is logged in.
 They are also used to check if a username and/or password is right, and dictate the appropriate action if something turns out to be false.